antoniettaa/hw-antoniettaa/README.md

 1. Am 21 years old
 2. Am from Venezuela ![venezuela](https://www.qubicaamf.com/QubicaAMF/files/c1/c1c750e6-639d-465b-ac84-13ec7b0f25c3.jpg)
 3. Last year as an undegrad in psychology with a concentration in advanced research ![usf](https://floridacareercenters.org/wp-content/uploads/2017/11/USF-MarshallCenter.jpg)
+4. Plan to go to grad school for Neuroscience or Neuropsychology
+5. Keep a detailed scheduele of every hour of my day

 ## Things I Like
 1. Plants :evergreen_tree: